Google Gamifies Social Media Training

 Google SalesPro+ attempts to solve this problem by overlaying a voting feature on answers posted, in hopes that the community will recognize and reward the top answers.
 If you leave an answer that gets the most votes, it not only ranks highest, but you also receive a personal, congratulatory email from the SalesPro+ training team, and your manager is cc’ed.

-At Google, which attracts Ivy League college graduates, this may be of less concern.
-But adapting the same training approach for use at other organizations could be dangerous.
-Perhaps a flipped classroom approach, where a reliable subject matter experts guide participants through exercises after the on-demand module has been completed could be used to keep misguided advice from becoming company gospel.
+This may be less concerning at Google, which attracts Ivy League college graduates.
+However, adapting the same training approach for use at other organizations could be dangerous.
+Perhaps a flipped classroom approach, where reliable subject matter experts guide participants through exercises after the on-demand module has been completed, could be used to keep misguided advice from becoming company gospel.

 Gamification of Learning

-Social networking isn’t the only hot trend in elearning design these days.
-By applying game mechanics, Google also increased consumption seven fold.
+Social networking isn’t the only hot trend in eLearning design these days.
+Google also increased consumption sevenfold by applying game mechanics.
 But at what cost?

-“The goal is to use your time productively so that you walk away more able to do something than you were before you took the training,” say Allen.
-“We’re very time sensitive in the work that we do because when we’re teaching someone to do something like sell on the floor effectively, they’re not on the floor selling.”
+“The goal is to use your time productively so that you walk away more able to do something than you were before you took the training,” says Allen.
+“We’re very time-sensitive in the work that we do because when we’re teaching someone to do something like sell on the floor effectively, they’re not on the floor selling.”

 Time is an expense.
-Online trainings need to build skills quickly.
-Games can be engaging, but if they’re just entertaining and don’t actually build skills or increase retention, they fail.
+Online training needs to build skills quickly.
+Games can be engaging, but if they’re just entertaining and don’t build skills or increase retention, they fail.
 The amount of learning that occurs by the amount of time invested is what determines not just the effectiveness, but the fiscal prudence of an online training initiative.

-Those numbers are yet to be recorded but one thing is sure.
-Google increased consumption and retention of their internal online sales program exponentially bu integrating social networking and gamification.
+Those numbers have yet to be recorded, but one thing is certain: Google increased consumption and retention of its internal online sales program exponentially by integrating social networking and gamification.

 White Papers